Canada Barely Passes ICAO Audit

 Key Takeaways:

-• Canada received a C grade (64 out of 100) from the International Civil Aviation Authority (ICAO) for its implementation of international safety standards, a significant drop from its 2005 score of 95.
+• The International Civil Aviation Authority (ICAO) gave Canada a C (64/100) for its implementation of international aviation safety standards, a significant drop from 95/100 in 2005.

-• The ICAO audit highlighted concerns in Canada's aircraft operations, airports, and air navigation, recommending improvements in monitoring airline regulatory compliance and managing air traffic controller training and fatigue.
+• The confidential report highlighted concerns in aircraft operations, airports, and air navigation, recommending improved regulatory compliance monitoring and better training/fatigue management for air traffic controllers.

-• Canadian airlines and Transport Canada are defending the country's aviation safety, asserting that no significant safety concerns were identified and that the audit primarily focused on the regulator rather than the safe operation of aircraft.
+• Canadian airlines and Transport Canada are defending the country's aviation safety record, stating the audit focused on regulatory oversight rather than the operational safety of aircraft or individual carriers.

 See a mistake?
 Contact us.